-- 44. For what concerns the legitimate interest lawful basis, the EDPB recalls that in Fashion ID, the CJEU reiterated that in order for a processing to rely on the legitimate interest, three cumulative conditions should be met, namely51 (i) the pursuit of a legitimate interest by the data controller or by the third party or parties to whom the data are disclosed, (ii) the need to process personal data for the purposes of the legitimate interests pursued, and (iii) the condition that the fundamental rights and freedoms of the data subject whose data require protection do not take precedence.
-The CJEU also specified that in a situation of joint controllership "it is necessary that each of those controllers should pursue a legitimate interest [...] through those processing operations in order for those operations to be justified in respect of each of them".52 - 45.
-The EDPB recalls that in cases where a controller envisages to rely on legitimate interest, the duties of transparency and the right to object require careful consideration.
-Data subjects should be given the opportunity to object to the processing of their data for targeted purposes before the processing is initiated.
-Users of social media should not only be provided with the possibility to object to the display of targeted advertising when accessing the platform, but also be provided with controls that ensure the underlying processing of his or her personal data for the targeting purpose no longer takes place after he or she has objected. - 46.
+- 50. For what concerns the legitimate interest lawful basis, the EDPB recalls that in Fashion ID, the CJEU reiterated that in order for a processing to rely on the legitimate interest, three cumulative conditions should be met, namely59 (i) the pursuit of a legitimate interest by the data controller or by the third party or parties to whom the data are disclosed, (ii) the need to process personal data for the purposes of the legitimate interests pursued, and (iii) the condition that the fundamental rights and freedoms of the data subject whose data require protection do not take precedence.
+The CJEU also specified that in a situation of joint controllership "it is necessary that each of those controllers should pursue a legitimate interest [...] through those processing operations in order for those operations to be justified in respect of each of them".60 - 51.
 With regard to Example 1, the targeter might consider its legitimate interest to be the economic interest of having an increased publicity for its goods through social media targeting.
 The social media provider could consider that its legitimate interest consists of making the social media service profitable by selling advertising space.
 Whether the targeter and the social media provider can rely upon Article 6(1)(f) GDPR as legal basis depends on whether all three cumulative conditions are met, as recently reiterated by the CJEU.
-Even if the targeter and the social media provider consider their economic interests to be legitimate, it does not necessarily mean that they will be able to actually rely on Article 6(1)(f) GDPR. - 47.
+Even if the targeter and the social media provider consider their economic interests to be legitimate, it does not necessarily mean that they will be able to actually rely on Article 6(1)(f) GDPR. - 52.
 The second part of the balancing test entails that the joint controllers will need to establish that the processing is necessary to achieve those legitimate interests.
 "Necessary" requires a connection between the processing and the interests pursued.
 The 'necessity' requirement is particularly relevant in the context of the application of Article 6(1)f, in order to ensure that processing of data based on legitimate interests does not lead to an unduly broad interpretation of the necessity to process data.
-As in other cases, this means that it should be considered whether other less invasive means are available to serve the same end.53 - 48.
-The third step in assessing whether the targeter and the social media provider can rely upon Article 6(1)(f) GDPR as legal basis for the processing of personal data, is the balancing exercise necessary to determine whether the legitimate interest at stake is overridden by the data subject's interests or fundamental rights and freedoms.54
+As in other cases, this means that it should be considered whether other less invasive means are available to serve the same end.61 - 53.
+The third step in assessing whether the targeter and the social media provider can rely upon Article 6(1)(f) GDPR as legal basis for the processing of personal data, is the balancing exercise necessary to determine whether the legitimate interest at stake is overridden by the data subject's interests or fundamental rights and freedoms.62